 I was with a large group of teens from the In Sync dance studio in Massachusetts.
 They were selected to perform in a parade through the Magic Kingdom, as well as a medley show at Epcot with other troupes from all over the country.
 So, the packs were large and really, really honking pumped to be there.

 Leave time for photos.
 For real.
 My mother-in-law and I walked around Epcot sipping margaritas on our own and managed to cover all the countries at a brisk pace in a couple hours.
 When we had three teenage girls in tow, this took for-ev-er.
-When the met up with their guy friends and a few more girls with GoPros, the pace slowed to a crawl.
+When they met up with their guy friends and a few more girls with GoPros, the pace slowed to a crawl.
 This is part of the fun though – they’re all hanging out in a controlled environment, off the web and living in the moment.
-Let them enjoy the parks they way they want and allot for extra strolling time.
+Let them enjoy the parks the way they want and allow for extra strolling time.

 The teens loved the wildest rides too of course.
 I paired up with my 14-year-old brother-in-law, deciding that Everest and Splash Mountain were some of our favorites.
 After a stomach full of snacks though, we definitely should have skipped “Mission Space”.
 In Epcot it’s one of the more unassuming attractions, but it simulates 2.5Gs of pressure at your launched to Mars…not a fun feeling.
 Also not fun for those who aren’t thrilled about tight spaces.
 NEXT.

-The shows are often a bit too young for teenagers, but there’s a few dance-centric parades that caught their attention in Magic Kingdom.
+The shows are often a bit too young for teenagers, but there are a few dance-centric parades that caught their attention in Magic Kingdom.
 The guys also like the Japanese drum performance outside in Epcot, and the African music dance and band in Animal Kingdom.
 The girls did like some of the more nostalgic spectacles, like the Once Upon a Time Castle Show in Magic Kingdom that plays lots of old tunes and stories.